The Sender and The Sent

 The Role That Proves Two Parties Exist

 Most Christians, when they hear Yahushua called High Priest, feel a surge of reverence.
 It sounds powerful.
 It sounds divine.
-And because it sounds divine, they assume it proves what they already believe — that Yahushua is Elohim, co-equal and co-eternal with the Father.
+And because it sounds divine, they assume it proves what they already believe—that Yahushua is Elohim, co-equal and co-eternal with the Father.
 But if we slow down and actually read the definition that Scripture itself gives for this title, we find the opposite.
 The title of High Priest does not prove that Yahushua is the Almighty.
 It proves, by its own design, that he is not.

-The book of Hebrews opens its discussion of the priesthood with a definition so plain it should settle the question before it even starts:
+The book of Hebrews opens its discussion of the priesthood with a definition so plain it should settle the question before it even starts.

 For every high priest taken from among men is appointed on behalf of men in things pertaining to Elohim, in order to offer both gifts and sacrifices for sins.
 (Hebrews 5:1)

 Three elements sit inside that verse, and each one demands separation between the priest and Elohim.
-First, the high priest is taken from among men — he must be human.
+First, the high priest is taken from among men—he must be human.
 Not an angelic being, not a divine being in disguise, but a genuine member of the human family.
-Second, he is appointed — he does not choose himself.
+Second, he is appointed—he does not choose himself.
 Someone with authority over him places him in the role.
-Third, he serves on behalf of men in things pertaining to Elohim — he faces toward Elohim on behalf of the people.
+Third, he serves on behalf of men in things pertaining to Elohim—he faces toward Elohim on behalf of the people.
 That means there must be someone to face toward.
 The priest and the one he approaches cannot be the same.

 Hebrews 5:4–5 makes this even more explicit.
 No one takes the honor of the priesthood upon himself, but only when called by Elohim, just as Aaron was.
 And then the author applies this directly to Yahushua: “So also Messiah did not glorify himself to become a high priest, but He who said to him, ‘You are My Son, today I have begotten you.’”
-That is a direct quotation of Psalm 2:7 — the Father speaking to the Son.
+That is a direct quotation of Psalm 2:7—the Father speaking to the Son.
 Two voices.
 One who appoints.
 One who receives the appointment.

 The high priest must be human.
 He must be appointed by someone above him.
 He must stand before Elohim on behalf of men.
 Every requirement in the job description demands that the priest and the Elohim he serves are two separate beings.